andy23512/blog-zh-tw/source/_posts/tangent-s-accessories-and-software-applications-used-with-input-devices.md

 ### Raycast

 [Raycast](https://www.raycast.com/) is a collection of powerful productivity tools all within an extendable launcher.
-I use it to open applications, web pages, VSCode projects, etc.}
+I use it to open applications, web pages, VSCode projects, etc.